Nibba2018/Nibba2018.github.io/README.md

-# nibba2018_BETA
+# nibba2018.github.io
-BETA version of the nibba2018.github.io website
+A sample of my web development skills